QA Overview| Hitchhikers Platform

 - An overview of the types of QA

 - Search quality QA vs. UI QA

-However, it’s also imperative to QA your Answers experience thoroughly before integrating with the site’s main domain.
+However, it’s also imperative to QA your search experience thoroughly before integrating with the site’s main domain.
 We want to ensure that all of the client’s top priority queries are returning optimal results so that we have a strong foundation in place before going live.
 Post-launch enhancements should consist of smaller incremental improvements such as adding a synonym in the backend, or adding more content to the Knowledge Graph.

 There are generally four types of QA you’ll need to complete prior to launch: Browser Testing, Search Quality, UI, and Analytics Testing.